Chris Cooley: 2006 season

 In 2006, Cooley got off to a slow start under the play-calling of the Washington Redskins' new offensive coordinator, Al Saunders.
 With only three receptions in the first two weeks of the season, Cooley appeared to not have a place in the new offensive scheme, but in the weeks following, became a growing part of the Redskins offense.
 He ended the season with numbers slightly less than his sophomore outing, but was still one of the top tight ends in the game.

 2007 season

 On September 1, 2007, Cooley signed a six-year, $30 million contract extension.
 In 2007, he had scored in all but one game as of week six.
-In the sixth week, Cooley had nine receptions for a career-high 105 yards and one touchdown in a 17-14 loss against the Green Bay Packers.
+In the sixth week, Cooley had nine receptions for a career-high 105 yards and one touchdown in a 17–14 loss against the Green Bay Packers.
 On December 18, he was named to the 2007 Pro Bowl team with Redskins tackle Chris Samuels, long-snapper Ethan Albright, and the late safety Sean Taylor.
+Cooley, Samuels and Albright wore Taylor's number 21 during the Pro Bowl in honor of him.
 Cooley set an NFL record by being the only tight end in league history to have six or more touchdowns in each of his first four seasons.